 To calculate whether a study cell is affected by interference caused by other stations, the Longley-Rice propagation model is again used to predict the received signal level from possible interferers to that cell, considering receiving antenna discrimination.
 The FCC, in OET-69, also established desired-to-undesired (D/U) signal level ratios, which are used to determine whether a possible interfering station is predicted to cause interference within the cell of the protected station.
 The D/U ratios used are dependent upon the type of station being protected (DTV or NTSC), the type of interferer (DTV or NTSC), and the channel frequency relationship.
-If interference is predicted to a study cell, that cell is classified as "masked" and its population counted as receiving interference; other stations then may cause interference to that cell without counting toward increased interference to the protected station.
+If interference is predicted to a study cell, that cell is classified as "masked" and its population counted as receiving interference to the protected station.

 The FCC has a policy permitting a so-called de minimus level of interference to NTSC and DTV stations from any changes made to other DTV and NTSC stations.
 The de minimis threshold is dependent upon how much interference the protected station is already receiving and is calculated using of the aforementioned OET-69 procedure.
-The permitted de minimus level of interference from a DTV facility modification is up to an additional 2 percent of the protected station's (either DTV or NTSC) population receiving interference-free service (i.e., the total population in cells predicted to receive adequate signal levels and not already predicted to receive interference).
-An exception is made when a protected station is already receiving 10 percent interference to its service population, in which case no additional interference may be caused.
+The permitted de minimus level of interference from a DTV facility modification is up to an additional 2 percent of the protected station's (either DTV or NTSC) population receiving interference-free service (i.e., the total population in cells predicted to receive adequate signal levels and not already predicted to receive interference to its service population, in which case no additional interference may be caused.
 If the protected station is already receiving interference to between 8 and 10 percent of its served population, then the permitted de minimis interference is that which will not cause the interference total to exceed the 10 percent limit.
-For a complete discussion of this procedure, refer to the FCC's Public Notice "Additional Application Processing Guidelines for Digital Television (DTV)".
+For a complete discussion of this procedure, refer to the FCC's Public Notice "Additional Application Processing Guidelines for Digital Television (DTV)".9